 Kevin received an M.S.
 Information Systems Management from University of Phoenix, B.S.
 Information Technology (Summa Cum Laude) from American Intercontinental University, and Associates Degree in Logistics from Community College of the Air Force.
 His professional certifications include: Project Management Professional (PMP), Certified Information Systems Security Professional (CISSP), NDIA Certified Configuration Management Specialist (CMS), CompTIA Certified Technical Trainer (CTT+), CompTIA A+, and Information Assurance Certification (per DoD 8570.01-M).

 Coggins International’s Headquarters includes Café 44 on the Potomac™ — a stylish, upmarket eatery situated along the waterfront in Old Town Alexandria.
-Our house-made dishes, specialty coffees, panoramic view, and affordable prices, make Café 44 a favorite breakfast and lunch destination.
+Our house-made dishes, specialty coffees, panoramic view, outdoor terrace and affordable prices, make Café 44 a favorite breakfast, lunch, happy hour, and weekend brunch destination.
 We deliver outstanding service with positive energy and a smile.
 Come for the food.
 Stay for the view.™

-The cafe was internally established exclusively for our students and guests, but its instant popularity led us to open it up to the Canal Center Plaza office campus.
+The cafe was initially established exclusively for our students and guests, but its instant popularity led us to open it up to the public.
 At Café 44, we strive to provide the best handcrafted food experience in all Old Town Alexandria.
-For more information, please visit our Café 44 website at: www.cafe44.com or check out our Menu.
+For more information, please visit our Café 44 website at: www.cafe44.com.